 Justice Matters is a grassroots, Interfaith organization that creates the vehicle for local religious congregations to join together, identify common community concerns, research solutions, and act as one to achieve systemic improvements around equity and justice.
 Our expressed mission is to build the City of God where justice rolls down like a mighty river.
 We work toward this vision as an expression of our faith and values of love, relationship, and justice.

 The way we work can be described in five steps: (1) collectively listening to the concerns and vision for our city among its many residents, (2) voting to select priorities, (3) researching the underlying problems we face and solutions that work, (4) creating the public will to improve our city at system-wide levels through the power of organized people, and (5) monitoring results to ensure the improvements are realized.

-Presently, 19 congregations are members of Justice Matters, representing 10,000 people of faith.
-We represent a diverse mix of black, white, and Hispanic persons, coming from different religious traditions, including Catholic, mainline Protestant, nondenominational Christian, and Jewish.
+Presently, 18 congregations are members of Justice Matters, representing 10,000 people of faith.
+We represent a diverse mix of black, white, and Hispanic persons, coming from different religious traditions, including Catholic, mainline Muslim, Protestant, and nondenominational Christian.

-- Treasurer – Rev. Randy Weinkauf, Immanuel Lutheran Church
+- Co-President: Rev. Randy Weinkauf, Immanuel Lutheran Church

 PO Box 442221